Updated July 19, 2023

 - The purpose of ZBB can be defeated if the results are uncertain.

 - It is tough to justify all the expenses for considering the same in budgeting.
-Sometimes few expenses cannot be explained but still play an essential role in the prospects of the business.
+Sometimes, despite being unable to explain certain expenses, they still play an essential role in the business prospects.
 (E.g.) Advertisement expenses.

-- To prepare ZBB, proper training must be given to staff and the managerial person as it requires an understanding of the activities performed and associated cost structure.
+- To prepare ZBB, the company must actively provide proper training to staff and managerial personnel as it requires them to understand the activities performed and the associated cost structure.
 It again comes with some cost and time.

 This is a guide to Zero Based Budgeting.
-Here we also discuss the introduction and steps in zero-based budgeting along with its advantages and disadvantages.
+We also discuss the introduction and steps in zero-based budgeting and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –